 So normally when people are looking to learn about cat breeds, they want to know almost everything.
 But not EVERYTHING EVERYTHING, and trust me that would be too much for me to type.
 So I wanted to try a fun spin on these and make a ‘fun fact’ section.
 If you read nothing else in this post, chances are you will be drawn to the fun fact sections.
 And if that can help you learn about this cat breed, better than how I was doing it with Burmese and Bengal cats, then I will happily shift the way I present these posts.

 1. They actually are “big-boned”

-This cat is known for its length as stated above.
-So when these cats tend to weight more and look at the bigger size, it is actually their frame, and not fat.
-So for basically the first time ever in existence, they really are just ‘big-boned’
+A Maine Coon kitten is known for its length as stated above.
+So when these large cats tend to weight more and look at the bigger size, it is actually their frame when they are fully grown, and not fat.
+So for basically the first time ever in existence, they really are just ‘big-boned’.

 2. They are known are ‘gentle giants’

 This is because of the docile personality and overall size.
-They are also sometimes compared to dogs rather than to other cats because of their overall friendly behavior.
+This breed of domestic cat is also sometimes compared to dogs rather than to other cats because of their overall friendly behavior.

 3. They can survive the harsh winter elements